GenaroDS/GenaroDS/README.md

-# Hi there, I'm Genaro Di Stilio 👋
+# Hi there👋
-I'm a developer and a computer science student.
+I'm Genaro Di Stilio, a developer and a computer science student.
 As I work towards completing my degree, I've been developing my skills as a developer by working on various personal projects that involve diverse technologies and frameworks, including Vaadin, Spring Boot, Spring Data, MySQL, and Hibernate.
 I'm also proficient in plain/vanilla Java.

 If you're interested in seeing some of my code, please take a look below!
 I'm always looking for feedback and ways to improve, so any comments or suggestions are appreciated.

+---

 - 🔭 I’m currently working on a [PingTester ](https://github.com/GenaroDS/PingTest) app.